 Our acceptable use policy sets per-instance usage limits and was designed to prevent misuse or unduly burdensome use of the platform.
 It can be found here.
 These limits have been set at high levels that we believe are unlikely to be reached.
 However, if you have a use case that requires higher limits, we'd love to hear about it.

 Is Prismatic secure?

 At Prismatic, we take the security of your data very seriously.
 We ensure that your data remains encrypted at all times, both in transit and at rest, and we never sell or rent your data to third parties.
+Our SOC 2 certification provides third-party validation that we manage our customers' data with the highest standard of security and compliance.
 Visit our Security page to learn more about the practices, policies, and procedures we use to ensure that your data is handled securely.

 Can I cancel my subscription?
 What happens if I stop using Prismatic?

 Yes, you can cancel your subscription at any time.
 Your final month's invoice will be pro-rated.

 We understand that your integration, customer, and instance data is important to you.
 That's why we make it available to you via our API and CLI and provide ways to integrate it with your development toolchain, including source control.
 Further, for organizations on paid plans, we make your content available for you to download at no additional cost if you request it within thirty days after the date of termination or expiration.